 About this website

-This website is created as a resource for people who are looking for ways of dealing with the current changes in the world.
+This website is created as a resource for self help tools for people who are looking for ways of dealing with the current changes in the world.
 Its purpose is to provide support to seekers struggling with relationship issues, self-worth, confusion, trust, climate and environmental changes, natural disasters, or socio-political or monetary reform.
+The simple application of astrological principles and natural laws are powerful means to master these stormy times of change.

 I support sustainable tourism and responsible behavior – including towards ourselves.
 And I do believe in nature’s laws.